Photo Dynamic Therapy (PDT)

-There are also specified medicines known as “photo-sensitizers”, typically non-toxic, which when exposed to such light become photo-active (i.e. “supercharged”) and are either capable of increasing their therapeutic properties or more specifically become “activated” to help fight disease which includes infections and cancer.
+There are also specified medicines known as “photo-sensitizers”, typically non-toxic, which when exposed to such light become active (i.e. “supercharged”) and are either capable of increasing their therapeutic properties or more specifically become “activated” to help fight disease which includes infections and some cancers.

 The biochemical reaction involving the photo-sensitizer medicine, light, and oxygen along with the complex and dynamic effects of this process within the body is called Photo Dynamic Therapy (PDT).